moso0202/ms/index.md

 ### What I Can Offer

-I can tutor in Maths and English, up to GCSE level.
+I can tutor in Maths and English, up to GCSE level, as well as for the 11+.
 I have in-person and online tutoring experience.

 For English, I can tutor in both Language and Literature.
 I have studied the following GCSE texts: